-Net cash from investing activities was \$6.6 million for the quarter ended September 30, 2021 compared to \$1.9 million in the same period of the prior year.
-Investing activities include a use of cash in the amount of \$54.5 million in the current quarter for the payment required under the 2021 Agreement as well as payments related to additions to capital assets in both the current and the prior comparable periods.
-In the quarter ended September 30, 2021, \$61.5 million was withdrawn from Corby's cash management pools.
+Net cash used in investing activities was \$19.8 million for the three-month period ended December 31, 2021 compared to \$9.9 million for the same quarter last year.
+Net cash used in investing activities for the six months ended December 31, 2021 was \$13.2 million, compared to \$8.0 million in the same six-month period last year.
+Investing activities include withdrawals and deposits into Corby's cash management pools, as well as additions to capital assets in both the current and the prior comparable period in addition to a use of cash in the amount of \$54.5 million in the first quarter for the payment required under the 2021 Agreement.
+In the six-month period ended December 31, 2021, \$42.2 million was withdrawn from Corby's cash management pools.